Epaulette

-Epaulette (/ˈɛpəlɛt/; also spelled epaulet) is a type of ornamental shoulder piece or decoration used as insignia of rank by armed forces and other organizations.
+Epaulette (/ˈɛpəlɛt/; also spelled epaulet) is a type of ornamental shoulder piece with a fringe and often bears insignia of rank by armed forces and other organizations.
 Flexible metal epaulettes (usually made from brass) are referred to as shoulder scales.

-In the French and other armies, epaulettes are also worn by all ranks of elite or ceremonial units when on parade.
-It may bear rank or other insignia, and should not be confused with a shoulder mark – also called a shoulder board, rank slide, or slip-on – a flat cloth sleeve worn on the shoulder strap of a uniform (although the two terms are often used interchangeably).
+Epaulettes should not be confused with other shoulder insignia, such as shoulder boards, shoulder straps, shoulder chains or shoulder knots/cords.

 Etymology

 Épaulette (/fr/) is a French word meaning "little shoulder" (diminutive of épaule, meaning "shoulder").

 How to wear

 Epaulettes are fastened to the shoulder by a shoulder strap or passenten, a small strap parallel to the shoulder seam, and the button near the collar, or by laces on the underside of the epaulette passing through holes in the shoulder of the coat.
 Colloquially, any shoulder straps with marks are also called epaulettes.
 The placement of the epaulette, its color and the length and diameter of its bullion fringe are used to signify the wearer's rank.
-At the join of the fringe and the shoulderpiece is often a metal piece in the form of a crescent.
+At the joint of the fringe and the shoulderpiece is often a metal piece in the form of a crescent.
 Although originally worn in the field, epaulettes are now normally limited to dress or ceremonial military uniforms.